What To Do If You Spot Black Dog Poop

 Key Points:

-• Black stool or “melena” can indicate the presence of digested blood, which usually means there is bleeding in the upper gastrointestinal tract
+• Black poop, or “melena,” can indicate the presence of digested blood in the stool, which usually means there is bleeding in the upper gastrointestinal tract.

 • Other causes of black dog poop include intestinal parasites, bacterial infections, and inflammatory bowel disease.

-• Treatment for black dog poop depends on the underlying cause and may involve diagnostic tests, medications, or fluid therapy.
+• Treatment depends on the underlying cause and may involve diagnostic tests, medications, or fluid therapy.

-• If your dog’s poop is black, call your vet asap!
+• If your dog’s poop turns black, call your vet right away.

 Causes of black dog poop